Blog

 Workers' Compensation Benefits & COVID-19: CT Executive Order 7JJJ

-By Attorney Joseph Mortelliti / In Litigation
+By KKC Litigation Attorneys / In Litigation

 On July 24, 2020, Connecticut’s Governor Lamont issued Executive Order No. 7JJJ regarding the processing of COVID-19-related workers' compensation cases.
 The Executive Order creates a rebuttable presumption that an employee who su ...
 Continue Reading »